archesproject/arches-docs/docs/developing/advanced/localizing-arches.rst

     python manage.py i18n makemessages

 The above Arches management command creates a standardized `.po` file that you can translate for all the localized information in the graphs.
-The alternative is to use a Django provided command `django-admin makemessages`, but we do not recommend that approach because that requires one to hand-edit all those values in Arches UI itself.
+The alternative is to use a Django provided command `django-admin makemessages`, but we do not recommend that approach because that requires one to hand-edit all the text values used by the Arches UI itself.
 Having the `.po` file can make for a more unified and potentially collaborative experience developing and editing for translations.

 After you develop the `.po` file, you can import it with the following command: